 - People currently working in the Rural Industry and wanting to gain a qualification

-- People who have completed some units of the Diploma of Rural Business Management and now wanting the entire qualification
+- People who have completed some units of the AHC51416 Diploma of Agribusiness Management and now wanting the entire qualification

 - People looking for a change in career

 - People who need to gain skills to satisfy various industry licensing requirements

 If you wish to gain skills by completing selected units please contact the Team, by calling 1300 655 307, for more information.

 People entering this course will have completed a AHC30116 Certificate III in Agriculture or will be able to demonstrate that they have had extensive industry experience.
 Prospective students will receive initial information during a face to face interview, usually at the workplace.
 This qualification is offered on a one-on-one basis.

 - Selected units only, offered mainly in the workplace